NaK915/NaK915/README.md

  ### Hey there! 👋 Naman here!

- I am Naman Khattar, a CyberSecurity enthusiast from [India](https://en.wikipedia.org/wiki/India)
+ I am Naman Khattar, a Tech enthusiast from [India](https://en.wikipedia.org/wiki/India)

-I'm currently a first year student, studying in the field of CyberSecurity.
+I'm currently a first year student, studying in the field of Computer Science.
 I have studied languages like Python, C, C++, SQL.
-I have also gained experience in Linux Command Line Interface and am currently working on learning more about rotkits and cyber attacks.
+I have also gained experience in Linux Command Line Interface and am currently working on learning more about developing Android frontends and backends.

  ### My Tech Stack -
  👉 Python | C++ | C <br>